queser9/task4.0/my.md

 ## Development Methodology

-We plan to adopt an Agile development approach to quickly adapt to changing requirements.
+I plan to adopt an Agile development approach to quickly adapt to changing requirements.
 The project will be divided into multiple two-week iteration cycles, including requirement reviews, design, development, testing, and delivery.
 This iterative development approach is beneficial for risk control, ensuring high-quality delivery, and promptly receiving feedback for adjustments.

 ## Conclusion